MileHacker Logo

 • No specific "no-go" areas exist due to crime.
 However, exercise caution on poorly lit streets at night.

-• Stay vigilant for bumpy pavements and potholes, that are common in older areas.
+• Stay vigilant for uneven sidewalks and potholes, which are common in older areas.

 • Be aware of traffic, even in pedestrian-friendly zones, as vehicles sometimes share these areas.

-• Keep an eye on your belongings, especially in crowded markets or tourist attractions, to deter petty theft.
+• Keep an eye on your belongings, especially in crowded markets or tourist spots, to deter petty theft.

 Cycling Infrastructure & Safety